Adria Solutions Ltd are committed to protecting and respecting your privacy.

 Processing is necessary for the purposes of the legitimate interests pursued by the controller

 The job applications and the resulting personal data being processed, are because of job openings on the market the company is tasked at filling.

-The company has assessed their legitimate interest based on the three part test identified on the ICO’s website and can comfortably meet all 3 requirements.
+The company has assessed its legitimate interest based on the three-part test identified on the ICO’s website and can comfortably meet all 3 requirements.